 RADIOL-437C.
 MUSCULOSKELETAL IMAGING.
 During this four week elective, the student will be exposed to conventional x-rays in bone radiology, emergency room bone films, bone tumor films and musculoskeletal MRI.
 At the conclusion, the student will be able to identify fractures and have a working knowledge of musculoskeletal radiology.
 A case presentation will be required.
-For more information please contact Dr. Nancy Major at 684-7469 or via email at major0004@mc.duke.edu.
+For more information please contact Dr. Caroline Carrico via email at caroline.carrico@duke.edu.
+Secondary contact: Tina Brantley, email at brant003@mc.duke.edu or phone at 684-7652.
 Credit 4.
 Enrollment: max.
-2. Major (and staff), Helms, Spritzer, Cothran, and Vinson
+2. Caroline Carrico, MD; Helms, Spritzer, Cothran, and Vinson